How to buy a Dive Computer

 The most common algorithm is the RGBM which stands for Reduced Gradient Bubble Model and is used in the most popular dive computers of Suunto, Mares and Cressi.

-This is a very conservative algorithm and is perfect for entry level divers.
+This is a very conservative algorithm and is perfect for entry-level divers.
 Unless you are doing technical diving this will suit you.

 What are the different dive modes?

 All dive computers have different dive modes.
-The most basic will have three and some of the professional models up to ten.
+The most basic will have three and some of the professional models have up to ten.
 Here are some of the most basic you will see.

 Air: